jsonfm/remio-mcu/README.md

 This is a python template for making experiment with `remio` library.
 It gives to you a project structure, a some utils for developing quickly remote laboratory projects.

 ### 🎨 GUI
 The project includes a simple GUI made with Bootstrap 5.
-You can find the files on `public` folder:
+You can find the files inside the `public` folder:

 <img src="./docs/ssweb.png" style="margin: 1rem 0;">

 You could edit it according to your needs.
 I recommed to you use `QtDesigner` program which simplifies the GUI creation proccess.